How might we reimagine the commuting experience for young professionals taking BART?

-We reimagined the riding experience of the Bay Area Rapid Transit system (BART), targeting specifically young commuters through improving the interior colors and lighting.
-We have also developed a supporting business model that includes installing ads in the form of art/murals inside the BART.
+Using Design Thinking methods, our team reimagined the riding experience of the Bay Area Rapid Transit system (BART) for young commuters.
+We redesigned the interior colors and lighting, and developed a supporting business model - including the ads installation in the form of murals.

 - Worn down public transportation contributes to traffic.